Skip to content

 Solar System Object Sort

-Prepare a deck of 25 to 30 cards, each with a clue on it (icy body with a tail, rocky object between Mars and Jupiter, has 95 known moons, orbits Earth, reclassified in 2006, etc.).
-Students sort the cards into the seven categories from the TEKS.
+Prepare a deck of 25 to 30 cards, each with a clue on it (icy body with a tail, rocky object between Mars and Jupiter, has 95 known moons, orbits Earth, dwarf planet found beyond Neptune, the spherical shell where most comets come from, etc.).
+Students sort the cards into the eight categories called out in the TEKS: Sun, planets, moons, meteors, asteroids, comets, Kuiper belt, and Oort cloud.
+The Kuiper belt and Oort cloud cards usually spark the most discussion since they're the newest pieces students are learning.
 Trickier cards spark real debate, which is where the learning happens.

-Materials: Printed clue cards, labels for each category
+Materials: Printed clue cards, labels for each of the eight categories, optional solar system diagram for reference

 03